'Several' US personnel injured in rocket attack on Iraq base

 “I won't lay out what I expect Iran to do, because I don't think we want to show our hand in that way,” deputy US National Security Adviser Jon Finer said in an interview with ABC News on Sunday.

-Back and forth: The Biden administration’s last-minute attempts to avert escalation came after Israeli leaders openly suggested that their forces were prepared to go on the offensive should they come under attack from Iran and its proxies.
+Back and forth: The Biden administration’s last-ditch attempts to avert escalation came as Israeli leaders openly suggested that their military forces were prepared to go on the offensive should they come under attack from Iran and its proxies.

 “We are prepared for any scenario, both offensively and defensively,” Prime Minister Benjamin Netanyahu said on Sunday.